Thinkwise/docs/docs/sf/screen_types.md

 ![](../assets/sf/image118.png)

-Figure 92: An overview of the 'Design' screen with 'Screen type'
+*An overview of the 'Design' screen with 'Screen type'*

 1.  **Abstract components**
     In this component an overview is presented of the available abstract screen components that can be dragged onto the work sheet.